 Financial aid is available to eligible students enrolled in Savannah Technical College.
-The information in this section will outline the types of financial assistance available, and specify application procedures, eligibility requirements, when and how financial aid payments are made, and other information pertinent to the overall process.
+The information in this section will outline how to apply, eligibility requirements, and the types of financial aid available.
+Also included here are the requirements to maintain eligibility for federal and state financial aid.